What is a Good Credit Score?

 There are many different credit score models used today by lenders and other organizations.
 These scores all have the same goal: to predict a consumer’s likelihood to pay their bills.
 There are some differences around how the various data elements on a credit report factor into the score calculations.
-Different scores are used for different purposes; no one score is more “accurate” than another.

 Lenders generally see those with credit scores 660 and up as acceptable or lower-risk borrowers.
 Those with credit scores below 660 may be less likely to qualify for better loan terms.
-Those with lower scores who fall into the “poor” credit range (below 560) are more likely to have difficulty getting credit or qualifying for better loan terms.
+Those with lower scores who fall into the “poor” credit range (generally below 560) are more likely to have difficulty getting credit or qualifying for better loan terms.

 How Do Your Actions Impact Credit Scores?